kmanrulze/kc-project2/README.md

 - [x] authentication and authorization with Auth0
 - [x] Project board to track user stories across team
 - [ ] Docker (working Dockerfiles for service and for web app)
-- [ ] any other tech you want within reason
+- [x] any other tech you want within reason
 - [x] the data model (how many tables, what kind of complex relationship like N to N) must be at least as complicated as project 1.
 - [x] the user interaction model (what are the user stories, what inputs/interactions can the user make) must be at least as complicated as project 1.
 - [x] a project proposal
     - [x] MVP minimum viable product
     - [x] potentially stretch goals, extra features

-## Project Specific Functionality